JuhiPatel28/System-Security/Assignment0x1/README.md

-# Assignment 0x1: Linking and Loading

-For this assignment, you will be given a library source (memsets.c) that implements different version of *memset()* functions along with driver sources (driver0.c, driver1.c, ...) for different parts of assignments.
-You need to implement different ways to link or load library functions by carrying out different parts of assignments.
+This project shows different ways to link or load library functions.

 ## Part 0 (0 point - warmup)